How to Cook Crab Claws

 Make Cocktail Sauce with one cup ketchup and 2 teaspoons prepared horseradish and a squeeze of lemon or lime.

 Serving Fried Crab Claws

-One pound of Crab Claws will likely serve 6-8 people.
+One pound of Crab Claws will likely serve 6-8 people as an appetizer.
 They are pretty addictive.
 Enjoy!